Ireland Crypto Tax 2026: 33% CGT, the €1,270 Exemption, and the Trading Line

 Ireland's crypto tax is conceptually simple and procedurally unforgiving: a flat 33% Capital Gains Tax on disposals above a small €1,270 exemption, with strict split payment dates — unless the activity is a trade, in which case it is income tax instead.
 The simplicity is real; the deadlines and the CGT-vs-trading line are where people get caught.
 This guide covers all three.

-- Not progressive — one rate, 33%.
+- The rate is not progressive: one rate, 33%.

-- DAC8: from 1 Jan 2026 CASPs report Irish residents' activity, exchanged to Revenue by 30 Sep 2027.
+- Under DAC8, from 1 January 2026 CASPs report Irish residents' activity, exchanged to Revenue by 30 September 2027.

 The default: 33% CGT